NCAS-CMS/cfdm/README.md

 cfdm
 ====

-A complete implementation of the CF data model.
+A Python reference implementation of the CF data model.

 Documentation
 =============